mat-ruszczycky/practice-leet-code/1768-Merge-Strings-Alternately/README.md

 # 1768.
 Merge Strings Alternately
 ---
+You are given two strings `word1` and `word2`.
+Merge the strings by adding letters in alternating order, starting with `word1`.
+If a string is longer than the other, append the additional letters onto the end of the merged string.

+`Return` the merged string.

 [Leet Code Link](https://leetcode.com/problems/merge-strings-alternately/description/?envType=study-plan-v2&envId=leetcode-75)

-You are given two strings word1 and word2.
-Merge the strings by adding letters in alternating order, starting with word1.
-If a string is longer than the other, append the additional letters onto the end of the merged string.

-Return the merged string.

 ##Example 1:

 ```
 Input: word1 = "abc", word2 = "pqr"
 Output: "apbqcr"